Frederick, MD, Business Law Attorneys

 Maryland Small Business Lawyer — and More

-One quality that sets Lusk Law, LLC apart is our ability to respond to many of the legal needs of our clients.
-In addition to business-related legal representation, we provide our clients assistance with real estate sales and acquisitions, litigation, family law issues, and estate planning, to name just a few.
+One quality that sets our business lawyers at Lusk Law apart is our ability to respond to many of the legal needs of our clients.
+In addition to business-related legal representation, we provide our clients assistance with real estate sales and acquisitions, litigation, family law issues, landlord/tenant law, and estate planning, to name just a few.
 Our clients can count on us to be more than just their business attorney.

 As business owners ourselves, we know what it’s like running a company, and we use this experience to help you run yours.

 Our clients require business law attorneys who can look out for their interests and be available when they most need us.
 We form relationships with our clients so that they can confidently count on us to provide them with whatever legal support they require.
 The demands of a small-business owner go well beyond legal documents, and we are here to help you meet all of those demands.